dimitarch/strategic-fl-sim/README.md

-# StrategicFL: A Framework for Strategic Federated Learning
+# `strategicfl`: A Package for Simulating Strategic Federated Learning

 A Python framework for simulating strategic Federated Learning (FL) scenarios where clients can behave adversarially by manipulating gradient updates before sending them to the server.
 This framework enables researchers to study the robustness of different aggregation methods against strategic client behavior.